rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/34_networking-and-communication/341_creating-ros-routed-networks.md

 Only network not bound to any running deployments can be deleted.

-1. On the left navigation bar, click **Networking>Routed Network**.
-A list of routed networks are displayed.
+1. On the left navigation bar, click **Networking>Networks**.
+A list of available networks is displayed.
-2. Select the routed network which you want to delete.
+2. Click **Delete** against the network that you want to delete.
-3. Click on **Delete**.
-4. Confirm on the routed network deletion message.
+4. Confirm the routed network deletion message.
 After confirmation, the routed network is deleted.
 {{% notice warning %}}
 An attempt to deprovision a network that is currently being used will result in an error.
 {{% /notice %}}